Supply Chain Management Strategy

 You are recommended to have completed the following subjects(s) or have equivalent knowledge before starting this subject:

-- RMI-LGM200-Transport and Freight Logistics
+- RMI-LGM200-Transportation and Freight Logistics

-- RMI-LGM220-Warehousing and Distribution Channels
+- RMI-LGM220-Warehouse and Distribution Channels

 - RMI-LGM330-Procurement Management and Global Sourcing